open-eid/CDOC2/cdoc2-system-docs/docs/04_test_plan/test_plan_sidmid.md

 To receive information about the server’s behaviour under stress, the server must be overloaded with queries designed to be as close as possible to the behavioural patterns of real-life users.

 Depending on the design and functionality of the shares server, queries made to the server can be divided into two main groups: transmission of key shares to the server, and key share requests via user authentication.
-While the transmission of key shares does not require user authentication, requesting a key share requires the request to include an authentication ticket signed with the recipient's Smart-ID or Mobile-ID certificate; both query groups are served over the same interface, sharing a common database for storing key shares.
+While the transmission of key shares does not require user authentication, requesting a key share requires the request to include an authentication token signed with the recipient's Smart-ID or Mobile-ID certificate; both query groups are served over the same interface, sharing a common database for storing key shares.

 Putting a load on the server requires the use of queries for transmitting key shares to the server and requesting key shares from the server.